bmegli/hybrid-a-star/README.md

 - ceres
 - opencv (only for GUI example)

-Tested with system libraries on Ubuntu 18.04
+Tested with system libraries on Ubuntu 18.04 and 20.04

 ## Building Instructions